wkhere/stackless/Doc/library/unittest.rst

    .. method:: skipTest(reason)

-      Calling this during the a test method or :meth:`setUp` skips the current test.
+      Calling this during a test method or :meth:`setUp` skips the current test.
 See :ref:`unittest-skipping` for more information.

+      .. versionadded:: 3.1

    .. method:: debug()